firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt1.md

                         DELETE /movies/:id(.:format)               movies#destroy
 ```

 There's a whole bunch in here.
 You may need to make your terminal wider to prevent line wrapping, since it's trying to print a big table with the columns `Prefix`, `Verb`, `URI Pattern`, and `Controller#Action`.
-We just want to foucs on the top of the table.
+We just want to focus on the top of the table.

 What do those column names mean to you?
 Do the values in each row make sense?